mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/perturbations.rst

     \max\limits_{\delta \in \Delta} \mathcal{L}(f_\theta(x + \delta),y),

 where a perturbation, :math:`\delta`, is optimized to maximize loss against the true output, subject to a constraint set, :math:`\Delta`.
-Note that now, the model parameters are held fixed, and the search is conducted over the data space.
+Here, the model parameters are held fixed, and the search is conducted over the data space.

 A plethora of approaches for solving this objective under different loss